 Connect a management device to the console (

-CON) port on a Control Board by following the instructions in Connecting a PTX10000 Router to a Management Console.
+CON) port on an RCB by following the instructions in Connect a PTX10016 Router to a Management Console.

 Connect a management device to one of the two management (

-MGMT) ports on the control board by following the instructions in Connecting a PTX10000 to a Network for Out-of-Band Management.
+MGMT) ports on an RCB by following the instructions in Connect a PTX10016 Router to a Network for Out-of-Band Management.

-command.
-This command shuts down the router gracefully and preserves
+CLI command.
+These command shuts down the router gracefully and preserves

 system state information.
 A message appears on the console, confirming